Summer Lawn Care

 5 Big Lawn Care Mistakes Most People Make

-Want a gorgeous, green lawn?
-Of course you do!
-But it isn’t quite there yet and you don’t know why.
-Maybe you think you’re doing everything right but you’re still having problems with patchy grass or weeds taking over.
+Lawn care can be ridiculously easy—if you know what you're doing.
+Otherwise, you're just asking for a blunderfest.
+Case in point: You think you’re doing everything right but you’re still having problems with patchy grass or weeds taking over.
 You mow every week and water every day, so that should do it, right?
-Or maybe the lawn looks okay—it’s mostly green and there aren’t too many weeds—but it could be lusher and you’re a little wary that those weeds might begin to multiply.
+(Nope.)
+Or maybe the lawn looks okay—it’s mostly green and there aren’t too many weeds—but it could be lusher and you secretly suspect the weeds are just laying low while preparing to stage a coup.
 But still, you’re not sure what you should be doing differently.

-Don’t worry!
+Fear not.
 Chances are there’s something simple you’re overlooking in your lawn care plan.
 After all, your lawn didn’t come with an owner’s manual.
+(Who reads those, anyway?)
 Turns out, there are 5 big lawn care mistakes that most people make.
-These lawn care mistakes are really common, so don’t feel bad if you’ve fallen victim to one or more of them.
-They’re actually quite easy to avoid—or fix—once you know what to look for.
+See, you're not alone.

 Here’s what not to do.